elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-hydrogen-bonds-affect-the-cohesion-and-adhesion-properties-of-water.md

 url: /learn/chemistry/questions/how-do-hydrogen-bonds-affect-the-cohesion-and-adhesion-properties-of-water
 score: -1.0
 related_article1:
-    id: 167139
+    id: 167130
-    title: What role do hydrogen bonds play in the molecular structure of water?
+    title: >-
+        Describe the atomic arrangement and type of bonds present in a water molecule.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-do-hydrogen-bonds-play-in-the-molecular-structure-of-water
+    url: /learn/chemistry/questions/describe-the-atomic-arrangement-and-type-of-bonds-present-in-a-water-molecule
 related_article2:
     id: 167139
+    title: >-
-    title: What role do hydrogen bonds play in the molecular structure of water?
+        What role do hydrogen bonds play in the molecular structure of water?
     subject: Chemistry
     url: /learn/chemistry/questions/what-role-do-hydrogen-bonds-play-in-the-molecular-structure-of-water
 related_article3:
-    id: 167131
-    title: What are the three states of matter in which water can exist?
-    subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-three-states-of-matter-in-which-water-can-exist
-related_article4:
     id: 167132
-    title: How does the density of water differ between its liquid and solid states?
-    subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-density-of-water-differ-between-its-liquid-and-solid-states
-related_article5:
-    id: 167132
+    title: >-
-    title: How does the density of water differ between its liquid and solid states?
+        How does the density of water differ between its liquid and solid states?
     subject: Chemistry
     url: /learn/chemistry/questions/how-does-the-density-of-water-differ-between-its-liquid-and-solid-states
 ---